Vidyashree-N-hub/PRODIGY_CS_04/README.md

 Prevention To protect against keyloggers:

 Use strong antivirus and anti-malware software.
 Keep your operating system and applications updated.
 Be cautious with downloads and email attachments.
 Consider using on-screen keyboards for sensitive information.
-If you have specific questions about keyloggers or need information on a related topic, feel free to ask!